meszaros-lajos-gyorgy/arx-mod-golden-armor-fix/README.md

 # Golden Armor fix

-Makes the golden armor visible in the questbook
+Fixes the hidden golden plate armor's visibility when worn by an entity or the player.

-The armor can be aquired by defeating an [Ylside MX](<https://wiki.arx-libertatis.org/Ylside_(MX)>) or by using the `MEGA + KAOM × 20` cheat.
+The armor can be aquired by defeating an [Ylside MX](<https://wiki.arx-libertatis.org/Ylside_(MX)>) or by using the mega-kaom cheat: casting `MEGA + KAOM` 10 times (can be done without the runes too).

-The armor requires 18 strength and it's not identifiable.
+The armor requires 18 strength (the chest piece only) and it's not identifiable.

 ![screenshot](screenshot.jpg?raw=true "screenshot")